prechac/prechac.github.io/_posts/2016-12-12-overlay-takeouts.md

 However, and this is true for many takeouts and (mini) Prechac patterns - once you master the timing around the difficult throws like the 4s __and__ you don't have to think actively any more, you can get the pattern solid relatively quickly.
 And doing the pattern solidly then suddenly feels like being part of a clock work on the one hand and watching it with a detached kind of admiration at the same time on the other hand.
 This mix probably accounts for a significant amount of the attraction of juggling takeout patterns.

-The second observation worth noting is that the passers are aware of the manipulation, much in contrast to conventional takeouts where the manipulation is supposed to be transparent to the passers.
+The second observation worth noting is that the passers are aware of the manipulation, much in contrast to conventional takeouts where the manipulation is supposed to be transparent to the passers, in that the passers do not notice it.

 In our view this is not problematic, since in reality the passers are always aware of the manipulation - an intercepted self is sometimes even called a 'pelf' to indicate that it is thrown gently (like a light **p**ass) towards the manipulator.
 In contrast, our approach explicitly spells out the interaction between manipulator and passer, rather than assuming that it is transparent to the latter.